 A paint depth gauge measures the thickness of the paint on the metal panel and is used before, during, and after the polishing process.
 The indicator monitors how much paint is removed.
 It’s crucial not to go too deep and remove too much paint, which would leave it too thin and cause irreversible damage such as a strike through to the metal.
 Particular halogen or LED lights which replicate direct sunlight on the surface of the paint are used during this process to monitor the condition of the paintwork and validate how successfully the surface scratches and imperfections are being removed.

+The polishing process is usually a multistage process depending on the quality of the exterior paint.
+Different grades of polish are used depending on the condition and luster of your exterior paint.
+Rangers are from heavier cutting compounds, which remove the surface material, to a more delicate product that removes any marks and generally refine the finish.
+During the paint correction process, it is common for a paint depth gauge to be used.
 Some scratches or imperfections may be too deep or severe to remove without the risk of removing surface paint safely.
-In this case, a technique with the machine polisher and a special polish compound that rounds off the edges of the scratches and makes them less visible in appearance indirect sunlight has to be used.
+In this case, a technique with the machine polisher and a special polish compound that rounds off the edges of the scratches and makes them less visible in appearance indirect sunlight has to be used